cobbler/cobbler.github.io/_dynamic/about.md

 ## Infrastructure United

 Cobbler can also optionally help with managing DHCP, DNS, and yum package mirroring infrastructure -- in this regard, it is a more generalized automation app, rather than just dealing specifically with installations.
 There is also a lightweight built-in configuration management system, as well as support for integrating with configuration management systems like Puppet.
-Cobbler has a command line interface, a web interface (screenshot), and also several API access options.
+Cobbler has a command line interface, a web interface, and also several API access options.

 That sounds like a lot, but it's really pretty simple.
 New users may like to start with the web app after doing the initial setup steps on the command line (cobbler check; cobbler import) as it will give them a good idea of all of the features available.
 Advanced features don't have to be understood all at once, they can be incorporated over time as the need for them arises.